HafizMBilal009/datumbrain.github.io/_posts/2020-02-09-intro-to-react.md

 This starts your app at http://localhost:3000/
 A simple React app has been created but we will customize it!
 Open this folder in your favourite code editor.
-Remove everything from return statement of `App.js` and refactor code as :
+Remove everything from return statement of `App.js` and refactor code as:

 ```jsx
 import React, { useState } from "react";